Tap to open menu

 What's next

-We have already enrolled onto the Skills Builder Programme for next academic year.
-We will continue to use the essential skills across our everyday learning, embedding it deeper into everyday school life and beyond.
-One area in particular that we intend to develop further is Principle 3, 'Measure It'.
-By providing all staff with short periods of directed time, within staff meetings, on a more frequent basis, we will be able to ensure that all assessment is kept consistent and is completed at the same regular intervals.
-It will also mean that staff members will have the opportunity to discuss their assessments with other individuals and should they have any queries, these are resolved effectively within this time.
+The essential skills are now well established and embedded into our daily practice and we will continue to use the essential skills across our everyday learning, maintaining that consistency throughout everyday school life and beyond.
+One area in particular that we intend to develop further is the development of staff's essential skills.
+Next year, we would like to provide staff with more opportunities to develop and re-assess their own skills.
+By providing staff with short periods of directed time, within staff meetings, we will be able to ensure that we achieve a consistent approach with this.
 We are very much looking forward to continuing our Skills Builder journey and teaching our children the essential skills needed for their everyday lives, both now and in the future.

 East of England